 Aracataca Day Trip

-We'll pick you up from your hotel in Santa Marta at 8 am and travel to the inspiration for this landmark novel.
+Quotes like "Because even though I couldn't love him, I couldn't live without him" highlight why García Márquez's novel One Hundred Years of Solitude is essential in 20th-century literature.
+We will pick you up from your hotel in Santa Marta at 8 am to travel to the inspiration for this landmark novel.

-After a 90-minute drive, we'll arrive in Aracataca.
-García Márquez, who won the Nobel Prize for Literature in 1982, was inspired by his birthplace to create Macondo.
-This fictional town is central to One Hundred Years of Solitude and represents a literary universe within the narrative of magical realism.
+After a 90-minute drive, we will arrive in Aracataca.
+García Márquez, awarded the Nobel Prize for Literature in 1982, drew inspiration from his birthplace to create Macondo, the setting for much of One Hundred Years of Solitude.

-Our tour of Aracataca will begin with a visit to Telegrapher's House, which houses copies of García Márquez's works and is a World Heritage Site.
-We'll also visit the author's birthplace and San José Church, where he was baptized.
+Our tour of Aracataca will begin at the Telegrapher's House, a World Heritage Site that houses various works by García Márquez.
+We will visit the author's birthplace and San José Church, where he was baptized.

-At the end of our tour, we will return to your hotel in Santa Marta, arriving around 4 pm.
+At the end of the tour, we will return to your hotel in Santa Marta, arriving around 4 pm.

 Prices